 consumer = session.createConsumer(queue);

-Setting a relatively high value of prefetch leads to higher performance; so the default values are typically > 1000; usually higher for topics and higher for the non-persistent messaging.
-The prefetch size dictaces how many messages will be held in RAM on the client so if your RAM is limited you may want to set a low value such as 1 or 10 etc.
+Setting a relatively high value of prefetch leads to higher performance.
+Therefore the default values are typically greater than 1000 and much higher for topics and higher still for the non-persistent messages.
+The prefetch size dictates how many messages will be held in RAM on the client so if your RAM is limited you may want to set a low value such as 1 or 10 etc.